philadams-zz/philadams.net/src/quotes.md

 > let alone. _Henry David Thoreau_

 -
+> The true price of anything you do is the amount of time you exchange for it.
+> _Henry David Thoreau_

+-
 > What counts in making a happy marriage is not so much how compatible you are,
 > but how you deal with incompatibility. _Leo Tolstoy_

+-
+> Perfection is... an impossibility we use to torture ourselves. _Guillermo del
+> Toro_

 -
 > Utter only the words of which we won't be ashamed afterwards, which we won't